On the fractional Poisson process and the discretized stable subordinator: Appendix A: Operators, transforms and special functions

 We distinguish the Wright functions of {\it first kind} ($\lambda \ge 0$) and {\it second kind} ($-1<\lambda<0$).
 The case $\lambda =0$ is trivial since $ W_{0, \mu }(z) = { \e^{\, z}/ \Gamma(\mu )}\,.$ The Wright function is entire of order $1/(1+\lambda)$ hence of exponential type only if $\lambda \ge 0$. \vsp \underline{Laplace transforms of the Wright functions} \vsp For the Wright function of the first kind, being entire of exponential type, the Laplace transform can be obtained by transforming the power series term by term:

 For the Wright function of the second kind, denoting $\nu= |\lambda| \in (0,1) $ we have with $\mu >0$ for simplicity, we have

-We note the minus sign in the argument in order to ensure the the existence of the Laplace transform thanks to the Wright asymptotic formula valid in a sector about the negative real axis. \vsp \underline{Stretched Exponentials as Laplace transforms of Wright functions} We outline the following Laplace transform pairs related to the stretched exponentials in the transform domain, useful for our purposes,
+We note the minus sign in the argument in order to ensure the the existence of the Laplace transform thanks to the Wright asymptotic formula valid in a certain sector symmetric to and including the negative real axis. \vsp \underline{Stretched Exponentials as Laplace transforms of Wright functions} We outline the following Laplace transform pairs related to the stretched exponentials in the transform domain, useful for our purposes,

 For $\nu=1/2$ we have the three sister functions related to the diffusion equation available in most Laplace transform handbooks

 Among the Wright functions of the second kind a fundamental role in fractional diffusion equations is played by the so called $M$-Wright function, see e.g. \cite{Mainardi_BOOK10,Mainardi-Luchko-Pagnini_FCAA01,Mainardi-Mura-Pagnini_IJDE10}. \vsp \underline{The $M$-Wright function} is defined as